nghiavtr/SCmut/README.md

 - VarScan 2.3.7
 - GATKAnalysisTK 3.6

 Annotation reference: Several common annotations and databases are required for alignment, preprocessing and variant calling.
-For example, the reference genome and known variant sites from phase I of 1000 Genomes Project and dbSNP-138 from broadinstitute.org.
+For example, we can use the annotation b37 of the reference genome and known variant sites from phase I of 1000 Genomes Project and dbSNP-138 from broadinstitute.org.

 ## 2. Pre-processing for RNA-seq and DNA-seq data
 ### 2.1 Alignment